hiroharu-kato/neural_renderer/README.md

 ## Example 2: Optimizing vertices

 Transforming the silhouette of a teapot into a rectangle.
-The loss function is the rendered image and the reference image.
+The loss function is the difference bettween the rendered image and the reference image.

 Reference image.

 ![](https://raw.githubusercontent.com/hiroharu-kato/neural_renderer/master/examples/data/example2_ref.png)

-Optimizing.
+Optimization.

 ![](https://raw.githubusercontent.com/hiroharu-kato/neural_renderer/master/examples/data/example2_optimization.gif)